oparamo/dotfiles/README.md

-sublimepref
+devprefs
 ===========

-Some of my Sublime settings, color schemes, etc
+Some of my settings and preferences for anything dev related.